aoloe/scribus-plugin-export-epub/README.md

 Please don't forget to add a `README.md` file explaining your sample is relevant and -- eventually -- an `.epub` file showing how the result should be.

+All the content in the samples must be freely shareable.
+You might have to replace the images through cc-by-sa or public domain ones (you can search for such images on wikimedia / flickr or take/generate yourself dummy pictures).
+The same applies for the text.
+The files will be published in this repository.

 And, finally, just make a pull request to let me know about it!

 PLEASE: